 Jennifer Garza-Cuen is a photographer from the Pacific Northwest.
-She received her MFA in photography and MA in the History of Art and Visual Culture from the Rhode Island School of Design.
+Currently Assistant Professor of Photography at Texas A&M University-Corpus Christi, she received her MFA in photography and MA in the History of Art and Visual Culture from the Rhode Island School of Design in 2012.
 Her BA in comparative literature was completed at the American University in Cairo.
-During both years of her attendance at RISD, she received the prestigious RISD GS competitive grant.
-She was also awarded the Daniel Clarke Johnson, the Henry Wolf, and the Patricia Smith Scholarships.
-Additionally, she has received fellowships to attended residencies at the Vermont Studio Center, Oxbow, Brush Creek, and Hambidge.
-Her work has been exhibited nationally and internationally and published in contemporary photography journals such as Blink, The Photo Review, and Conveyor Magazine, as well as on-line journals such as Conscientious, Aint-Bad Magazine, Positive Magazine, Feature Shoot, Dazed, and Juxtapoz.
+During both years of her attendance at RISD, she received the RISD GS competitive grant.
+She was also awarded the Daniel Clarke Johnson, Henry Wolf, and Patricia Smith Scholarships.
+Additionally, she has received fellowships to attend residencies at Light Work, The Robert Rauschenberg Foundation, Ucross, Oxbow, Hambidge, Brush Creek, and the Vermont Studio Center.
+Her work has been exhibited nationally and internationally and published in contemporary photography journals such as Musée, Blink, The Photo Review, Der Grief, and Conveyor Magazine as well as on-line journals such as Conscientious, Feature Shoot, Aint-Bad, Fubiz, iGNANT, Dazed, I-D Vice, and Juxtapoz.
 Working in a constructed-documentary style, Garza-Cuen explores ideas of place, cultural memory, and inheritance.